joklek/Reed-Muller-Code/README.md

 > runReedMuller <commandLineArguments>
 ```

-The command line arguements are these:
+The command line arguments are these:

 ##### Required
 * -e <DOUBLE[0,1]> "-e 0.1".
-This is the channels error rate.
+This is the channel's error rate.
 * -m <INTEGER>, e.g. "-m 4".
 This is the m for code generation.
 Cannot be used with -u
 * -u, This indicates that no coding should take place.
 Cannot be used with -m